-Are you ready to upgrade to iOS 6?
+Are you ready to upgrade to iOS 7?
 Don't worry, the process for upgrading the operating system on your iPad is rather easy.
-And because iOS 6 has some great features like an improved Siri now avialable on the iPad, a new 3D Maps program and integrated Facebook, you'll definitely want to do this upgrade.
+And because iOS 7 has some great features like iTunes Radio, AirDrop and a brand new user interface, you'll definitely want this upgrade.

-There are two ways to upgrade to iOS 6: through Wi-Fi or by connecting your iPad to your PC and upgrading through iTunes.
+There are two ways to upgrade to iOS 7: You can use your Wi-Fi connection, or you can connect your iPad to your PC and update through iTunes.
 We'll go over each method.

 To upgrade using Wi-Fi:

 Note: If your iPad's battery is under 50%, you will want to plug it into your charger while performing the update.

 - Locate and tap "General" from the menu on the left.

 - The second option from the top is "Software Update".
 Tap this to move into the update settings.